AhmedEltaba5/Data-Visualization-Plotly-Dash/README.md

 # Premier League Fantasy Dashboard
 ## Description

-A simple statistics visualization of each player on premier leage and also the top 10 players in the season
+A simple statistics visualization of each player on premier leage and also the top 10 players in the season using Plotly and Dash

 ![Dashboard](https://github.com/AhmedEltaba5/Data-Visualization-Plotly-Dash/blob/main/img/d1.PNG)